vmware-archive/kubeless/docs/http-triggers.md

 In order to create routes for functions in Kubeless, you must have an Ingress controller running.
 There are several options to deploy it.
 In this document we point to several different solutions that you can choose:

-> Note: In case Kubeless is running in a GKE cluster you will need to disable the default Ingress controller provided by GKE since it doesn't work with service with a type different than NodePort (see [this issue](https://github.com/kubernetes/ingress-nginx/issues/1417)).
+> Note: In case Kubeless is running in a GKE cluster you will need to disable the default Ingress controller provided by GKE.
+The native controller doesn't work with services that have a type different  than NodePort (see [this issue](https://github.com/kubernetes/ingress-nginx/issues/1417)).
 In order to expose a Kubeless function, disable the default controller and deploy one of the options described below.

 ### Minikube Ingress addon